sfdduncan/Propose_Review__Presentation/README.md

 ## Project Description

 *How to Crash an Oppressive Algorithm* is a critical, pedagogical project that examines how AI systems extract knowledge, govern life, and reproduce colonial power structures under the guise of neutrality and efficiency.
-As predictive models, computer vision systems, and large language models increasingly shape policy decisions and material conditions, Indigenous lands, languages, and ways of knowing are rendered legible within systems that were never designed to hold them.
-This project argues that inclusion within such systems often deepens dispossession rather than addressing harm.
+As predictive models, computer vision systems, and large language models increasingly shape policy decisions and living conditions, Indigenous lands, languages, and ways of knowing are rendered legible within systems that were never designed to hold them (their multitudinous).
+My work argues that inclusion within such systems often deepens dispossession rather than addressing harm.

 My project operates across three interrelated components: a series of browser-based games, a conceptual booklet, and an open-source archive.
 Together, these elements teach how extractive AI systems function and how they might be challenged, disrupted, or refused.
 Rather than proposing technical fixes or optimization strategies, my work centers hacktivism as an ethical and collective practice of resistance, oriented towards Indigenous data sovereignty, autonomy, and liberation from extractive algorithmic infrastructures.